Evolution of coexisting long and short period stellar activity cycles: Discussion of individual stars

 \subsection{Stars with only a long cycle}

 Stars with only a long cycle period lie on the A branch and are in that sense active stars.
-However, some of them can still lie below the Vaughan-Preston gap.
+The stars HD~1835, HD~152391, and HD~20630 are well above the Vaughan--Preston gap with $\log\bra{R'_{\rm HK}}$ in a narrow range between $-4.45$ and $-4.42$ and have ages from $0.5$ to $0.8\Gyr$.
+They all have computed cycle periods on the short cycle branch between $0.8$ and $1.4\yr$ that would be interesting to look for in future observing programs.

-{\bf HD~1835} (blue $b$ symbol) is a G3V star with a cycle period of $9.1\yr$, which is longer than the predicted value of $6.4\yr$ for the active branch. \cite{Egeland17} found a slightly shorter value of $7.8\yr$ as well as a longer period of $20.8\yr$, which is not, however, predicted.
-Instead, there is a predicted shorter cycle period of $0.8\yr$ for the inactive branch, which is also not observed.
+{\bf HD~1835} (blue $b$ symbol) is a young G3V star ($0.5\Gyr$) with a cycle period of $9.1\yr$, which is longer than the computed value of $6.4\yr$ for the active branch. \cite{Egeland17} found a slightly shorter value of $7.8\yr$ as well as a longer period of $20.8\yr$, which is not, however, computed.
+Instead, there is a shorter computed cycle period of $0.8\yr$ for the inactive branch, which is not observed.

-{\bf HD~152391} (blue $m$ symbol) is an active G7V star with one period of $10.9\yr$, which falls on the active branch with a predicted value of $9.6\yr$.
-The shorter period of $1.3\yr$ is not observed.
+{\bf HD~152391} (blue $m$ symbol) is an active G7V star ($0.8\Gyr$) with one period of $10.9\yr$, which falls on the active branch with a computed value of $9.6\yr$.
+The shorter period of $1.4\yr$ is not observed.
 This star from the Mount Wilson HK project is also being monitored with the SSS.

-{\bf HD~20630} (blue $d$ symbol) is a G5V star with a $5.7\yr$ cycle, which is close to the predicted value of $7.5\yr$ for the active branch.
-The predicted shorter cycle period of $1.0\yr$ for the inactive branch is not observed.
+{\bf HD~20630} (blue $d$ symbol) is a G5V star ($0.7\Gyr$) with a $5.7\yr$ cycle, which is close to the computed value of $7.5\yr$ for the active branch.
+The computed shorter cycle period of $1.0\yr$ for the inactive branch is not observed. \cite{Egeland17} found $5.7$, $14.2$, and $35.8\yr$ periods.

-Other stars with only a single long cycle include the K~dwarfs HD~115404 and HD~156026.
-As can be seen from the 36 year time series analyzed by \cite{Olah_etal16}, longer time series would be desirable in both cases.
-Of these stars, however, only HD~115404 is being continued within the SSS project.
+Other stars with only a single long cycle include the K~dwarfs {\bf HD~115404} and {\bf HD~156026}, with ages $1.4$ and $1.3\Gyr$, respectively.
+As can be seen from the 36 year time series analyzed by \cite{Olah_etal16}, a longer time series would be desirable in both cases.
+Of these stars, however, only HD~115404 continues to be monitored with the SSS.